VA RESEARCH FUNDING

 In 1997, the General Assembly passed and the Governor signed an act establishing the Commonwealth Health Research Board [CHRB or Board] and Commonwealth Health Research Fund [CHRF] to provide financial support for human health research in the Commonwealth.
 The Boards’ primary responsibility is to make grants for human health research, especially for those efforts that have the potential of maximizing human health benefits for citizens of the Commonwealth.

 Research efforts eligible for support by the Board include traditional medical and biomedical research relating to the causes and cures of diseases as well as research related to health services and the delivery of health care.
-Since its inception, the CHRB has made 168 grant awards totaling $13.2 million in grant funding to institutions of higher education and other not-for-profit or nonprofit organizations that conduct health, or health related research in Virginia.
+Since its inception, the CHRB has made 215 grant awards totaling approximately $17.8 million in grant funding to institutions of higher education and other not-for-profit or nonprofit organizations that conduct health or health-related research in Virginia.

-The authority to invest and manage the assets of the CHRF are provided to the Virginia Retirement System.
-The value of the CHRF as of June 30, 2014 was $35.4 million.
-Grants can be made to state agencies and institutions of higher education in Virginia and non-profit organizations that meet specific criteria.
-The Board solicits proposals on an annual basis for research funding to begin in July of each year.
-Currently, awards can be made for either one year or two years with a maximum award of $100,000/year.
-Awardees are required to provide a 33% matching amount.
+The authority to invest and manage the assets of the CHRF is delegated to the Virginia Retirement System.
+The value of the CHRF as of March 31, 2018 was $38.8 million.
+Grants can be made to state agencies and state-supported institutions of higher education in Virginia, and nonprofit 501(c)(3) organizations located in Virginia.
+The Board solicits proposals annually for research funding to being in July of each year.
+Currently, awards can be made for either one or two years with a maximum award of $100,000 per year.
+Awardees are required to provide 33% of the requested amount as matching funds.

 Interested researchers are encouraged to look at the CHRB website (www.chrb.org) for more detailed information regarding grant awards and the annual grant process.
 Grant applicants are required to comply with the CHRB Grant Guidelines and the CHRB Policies and Procedures which govern the CHRB’s grant application, review, selection, award, reporting and other post-award requirements and procedures.
 These documents are updated each year by July 1 and posted to the CHRB website.